solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

 4. Under **Authentication Method** select `OAuth2` and select **Sign In**.

    ![Selecting the right workspace to work on](media/ex03-enter-dataset-credentials.png "Selecting the right workspace to work on")

+5. Navigate back to your Synapse workspace in the previous tab and **refresh** the browser window to continue with the lab.

 ---